-C. Measurement Focus: The accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
+- C. Measurement Focus: The accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
 All governmental fund statements are accounted for using a current financial resources measurement focus.
 With this measurement focus, only current assets and current liabilities generally are included on the balance sheet.
 Operating statements of these funds present increases (i.e., revenues and other financing sources) and decreases (i.e., expenditures and other financing uses) in net current assets.
-The measurement focus is the determination of financial position and sources and uses of resources, rather than net income determination.

-D. Fund Accounting: The District organizes its accounting system on the basis of funds, each of which is considered a separate accounting entity with a self-balancing set of accounts.
+The measurement focus is the determination of financial position and sources and uses of resources, rather than net income determination. - D. Fund Accounting: The District organizes its accounting system on the basis of funds, each of which is considered a separate accounting entity with a self-balancing set of accounts.

-The funds utilized by the District are governmental funds and consist of the General Fund and Storage Water Project Contract.
+The fund utilized by the District is a governmental fund and consist of the General Fund.